camunda/camunda-docs/docs/guides/react-components/saas-prerequisites.md

 ## Sign Up

-Visit [camunda.io/signup](https://signup.camunda.com/accounts?utm_source=docs.camunda.io&utm_medium=referral) and view the **Sign Up** screen:
+Visit [camunda.io/signup](https://signup.camunda.com/accounts?utm_source=docs.camunda.io&utm_medium=referral) to view the sign up screen:

 ![signup](./../img/signup.png)

 ### Create an account

-Fill out the form and submit, or sign up using the social sign up buttons like Google or GitHub.
+Fill out the form and click **Create account**, or sign up using the social sign up buttons like Google or GitHub.

 When you fill out the form, you'll receive a confirmation email.
 Click on the link to verify your email address.

-If you choose to create an account through the social sign up buttons, you'll be redirected to [Console](/components/console/introduction-to-console.md) directly.
+If you choose to create an account through the social sign up buttons, you'll be redirected to [Console](/components/console/introduction-to-console.md).

 ## Log in to your Camunda 8 account